 Do not take on new responsibilities right away

-We do need the help of relatives and friends whom you trust and who will listen when you need to talk.
-You can call or Zoom with family or friends.
+Engage the help of relatives and friends that you trust and who will listen when you need to talk.
+Call or visit with family or friends.
 Other times we may need professional counseling.
 Remember that grief takes a lot of energy.
 Treat yourself with the same care and affection that you would offer to a good friend in the same situation.
 Be patient with yourself.
 Go gently, don’t rush too much.
 Your body, mind and heart need energy to mend.

 At The Hellenic Therapy Center, 567 Park Avenue, Scotch Plains, New Jersey, we work with individuals and families experiencing grief.
 We have a team of licensed professionals who can assist you during this difficult time.
 Call 908-322-0112 or visit www.hellenictherapy.com Counseling is available, day evening and weekends hours.